 It takes courage.
 But then every second of every day that we are still standing following such loss is an act of courage.
 And when I buckle under the weight of the sadness, I think of Alex and how much he suffered in his last hours alive, and it strengthens my resolve.
 It’s by responding with compassion to my own unique grief that I allow myself to take the steps away from trauma to a state of equilibrium.
 It’s here where I am learning to live life again — a place where sorrow, gratefulness, and peace reside in equal measure.

 “In seeing plants grow I discerned hope within my heart.
 The miracle of watching seedlings push through the soil helped me to understand that I too could change from a closed, deeply hurting mother into something unforeseen and different.
 It didn’t matter if my tears mixed with the soil as I dug, I kept digging.
 My response to being outdoors was initially indiscernible and yet, as time passed, whether it was physical work or lying with eyes half-closed under the trees, I began to sense a connection to the Earth I’d never felt before.”

 In writing, I heal

 Being on the farm allows me to continue to work as a freelance writer.
-Articles regarding my experience of child loss appear on my blog.
-I also write and post about my life as a female farmer on Instagram — Hacienda La Bonita — as well as the Hacienda La Bonita Facebook page.
-I find joy in sharing my love of all things outdoor and Andalusian.
+Articles regarding my experience of child loss appear on my blog and also on my Facebook author’s page.
+I also write about life as a female farmer and child-loss mother on Instagram — Katja Faber Author.

 © Copyright 2018 Katja Faber